What’s Happening In North San Rafael

-The largest residential & commercial development in Marin County is being planned RIGHT NOW for Northgate Mall:
+The largest residential & commercial development in Marin County has been approved for Northgate Mall:

 Phase i: